BjornRodin/newtotech/README.md

 4. Type 'git clone' and then paste or type the link.
 5. Press Enter
 The project is now cloned.

+### Open Cloned Repository
+1. After cloning, type 'ls' and hit 'enter' to locate your repository on your computer.
+2. Locate the folder on your computer.
+3. Open the folder and double-click the 'index' file to open.

 ### Version Control
 - A repository was made on Github with Code Institutes Template.